How Jeff Sessions went from top Trump ally to White House outcast

 But, while he was succeeding on his cornerstone issues, he had already angered Trump on the question of the Russia investigation -- which would ultimately prove to be politically fatal for him.

 Sessions, who was already under scrutiny from Democrats for two undisclosed meetings with the Russian ambassador during the Trump campaign, announced in early 2017 that he would recuse himself from any investigation into Russian influence in the election.

-That move infuriated Trump, who would go on to publicly criticize Sessions repeatedly for the move.
+Special Counsel Robert Mueller was appointed shortly afterward.

 "He took the job and then he said, 'I'm going to recuse myself,'" Trump said on “Fox & Friends” in 2018.
 "I said, 'What kind of man is this?'
 And by the way, he was on the campaign.
 The only reason I gave him the job, because I felt loyalty.
 He was an original supporter."